Hermannshof

 Mediterranean Cooking in German Wine Country

-Bad Sobernheim sits in the Nahe Valley, a stretch of southwestern Germany better known for its Riesling producers and thermal spas than for its restaurant scene.
+Hermannshof is a restaurant in Hemsbach, Germany, serving Mediterranean Fine Dining at a price point of about $70 per person.
 The dominant culinary register here is German-regional: roasted meats, potato-based sides, dishes built around the kind of fat and salt that pair well with the valley's mineral whites.
 Against that backdrop, a kitchen running a Mediterranean program occupies an unusual position.
 Hermannshof does exactly that, and the consecutive Michelin Plate recognitions it received in 2024 and 2025 confirm that the kitchen is doing so with enough consistency to register at the guide's threshold of quality acknowledgment.
-For a wider picture of what the Nahe restaurant scene offers, see our full Bad Sobernheim restaurants guide.

 The Olive Oil Argument in a Riesling Region